jackokring/cpm/README.md

 	ESC S " (prints a literal $ character mid string to not terminate print) ESC S # len-1 ... (len MIDI bytes sent)
 	ESC S $ (close MIDI device, disconnect)

+Printing to the list device requires CUPS `lpr`.
+Reading the reader needs `netcat` for a port `17202` raw connection.
+MIDI requires `amidi` for a virtual MIDI out (this uses the `vt52` layer so it works).
+The `!` forked shell from the monitor as a consequence also supports all the `ESC S` and other control codes.

+The utilities `vkeybd` and `aconnectgui` might be useful for MIDI too to connect the MIDI out to something.

  -- Jacko